cloud-gov/cg-site/_kbarticles/2022-05-05-creating-postgresql-databases-from-shared-rds.md

 cf marketplace -e aws-rds
 ```

-Create a PostgreSQL service using one of our dedicated instance plans.
+Create a PostgreSQL service using one of the dedicated instance plans.
 For example:

 ```shell
 cf create-service aws-rds micro-psql <dedicated-db-name>